jbristowe/writing/planning-a-uwp-application.md

 ### Version Adaptive

-UWP applications are said to be version adaptive if they are built with the capability of supporting multiple versions of Windows 10.
+UWP applications are version-adaptive if they are built with the capability of supporting multiple versions of Windows 10.
 This means that these applications are able to operate normally on a minimum version of the APIs that are available through a particular version of Windows 10.
 It also means that these applications can incorporate features added to APIs from later versions of Windows 10.
 Both of these abilities are facilitated through the configuration of a UWP project in Visual Studio as well as version adaptive code and conditional XAML.

 ### Platform Adaptive

-UWP applications are said to be platform adaptive if they are built to incorporate features for each device family it supports.
+UWP applications platform-adaptive if they are built to incorporate features for each device family it supports.
+These capabilities are exposed through extension SDKs that you can incorporate into your application project.
+It's important that developers test the presence of the APIs exposed by the platform before executing calls against them.

 ## UI Libraries